Applies to G Suite, Cloud Identity Premium, and other paid services managed in the Google Admin console.

-All G Suite accounts with European Union (EU) business addresses fall within the scope of value-added tax (VAT).
+All Google service accounts with European Union (EU) business addresses fall within the scope of value-added tax (VAT).

-During G Suite billing setup, you select your account type: Business or Individual.
+During billing setup for your service, you select your account type: Business or Individual.
 A Business account means that you’re engaged in economic activity; that is, you expect to receive revenue from your activities.
 Business account customers include corporations, affiliates, sole traders, self-employed merchants, and partnerships.

-Note: Prices shown on the Google website for G Suite do not include VAT.
+Note: Prices shown on the Google website for a service do not include VAT.

 Business accounts in Ireland

 If your business is in Ireland and has a VAT56B authorization status, contact us with your business details and a copy of your authorization.
-If you don’t have a VAT56B authorization, we'll automatically add Irish VAT to invoices for your G Suite use.
+If you don’t have a VAT56B authorization, we'll automatically add Irish VAT to invoices for your service use.

 Business accounts outside Ireland